-If you have filed a complaint with the Customer Service of either RATP or one of its subsidiaries and are dissatisfied with the response or the company’s decision, then you may file a complaint with the Mediator.
+If you have filed a complaint with the customer service of either RATP or one of its subsidiaries, with the RATP legal department or with the Navigo Agency, and are dissatisfied with the response or have not received a response, then you may file a complaint with the Mediator within one month.

 1. The Mediator can intervene in the following cases…

-These disputes fall within the provisions for consumer ADR (Alternative Dispute Resolution) provided by regulation No. 2005-1033 of 20 August 2015 and its implementation decrees, through the transposition of European Directive 2013/11/EU of 21 May 2013.
+These disputes fall within the provisions for consumer ADR (Alternative Dispute Resolution) provided by regulation no. 2005-1033 of 20 August 2015 and its implementing decrees, through the transposition of European Directive 2013/11/EU of 21 May 2013.

 However, since these disputes do not fall within the scope of the above-mentioned consumer ADR regulations, they are not processed in the same manner.